 The NDRHI scheme supports businesses, public sector, and non-profit organisations to increase the uptake of renewable heat by providing financial incentives.
 Equipment must have been installed in England, Scotland and Wales on or after 15 July 2009.
 There are other criteria that also must be met to be eligible.
 Please refer to our Applicants section for full details.

-Ofgem administer the NDRHI scheme on behalf of the Department for Business, Energy, and Industrial Strategy (BEIS).
+Ofgem administers the NDRHI scheme on behalf of the Department for Energy Security and Net Zero.
 Our responsibilities include:

 - Assessing and processing applications to the NDRHI scheme

 - Reviewing quarterly periodic data and issuing payments accordingly

 - Managing fuelling and sustainability requirements for accredited installations

 - Ensuring participants comply with the NDRHI scheme requirements